tianocore/edk2/ArmVirtPkg/PlatformCI/ReadMe.md

 ## Supported Configuration Details

-This solution for building and running ArmVirtPkg has been validated with Fedora 37 Linux and the GCC5 toolchain.
+This solution for building and running ArmVirtPkg has been validated with Fedora 37 Linux and the GCC toolchain.
 The following different firmware builds are supported.

 | Configuration name      | Architecture       | DSC File               | Additional Flags |